-Angelina Jolie Called A Phony By Brad PItt Referencing Actress’ Interview?
+Angelina Jolie Called A Phony By Brad Pitt Referencing Actress’ Interview?

 — iRSSNews (@iRSSNews) February 20, 2017

-Although Angelina’s words in the sit down interview were more positive in regards to Pitt than many were likely expecting, given her recent course of action, it did appear that Brad and Angelina were calling a truce in early January when they both agreed to seal court documents so that their dramatic divorce and custody battle would not be made public knowledge.
+Although Angelina’s words in the sit-down interview were more positive in regard to Pitt than many were likely expecting, given her recent course of action, it did appear that Brad and Angelina were calling a truce in early January when they both agreed to seal court documents so that their dramatic divorce and custody battle would not be made public knowledge.

-Since this point headlines have not revolved around low blows that were documented in the court filings, but instead focus on the former A-list couple and their respective lives.
+Since this point, headlines have not revolved around low blows that were documented in the court filings, but instead focus on the former A-list couple and their respective lives.
 One surprising bit of news that has emerged includes a tell-all documentary that is in the works by filmmaker and investigative journalist Ian Halperin, who has verified that he is moving ahead with the project and will give a true portrayal of both stars, indicating how both parties led to the demise of their 12-year relationship and two-year marriage.

-Halperin has even alleged that Brad Pitt and Angelina Jolie had been estranged for an entire year prior to the UN envoy filing for divorce, as The Mirror relayed.
+Halperin has even alleged that Brad Pitt and Angelina Jolie had been estranged for an entire year prior to the UN envoy filing for divorce, as the Mirror relayed.

 [Featured Image by Jason Merritt/Getty Images]